 Slice the bones individually and set them aside.
 Place the roast flat on a large cutting board and begin slicing enough slices for the number of guests you’re serving.

-Place the well-done slices on a sheet pan and pour over a few ladles full of Au Jus and place in a 400-degree oven until they reach an internal temp of about 160 degrees F.
+Once you have cut off the pieces you want, place the slices on a sheet pan and pour over a few ladles full of au jus, and put it in a 400-degree oven until they reach an internal temp of about 160 degrees F.

 - Cast Iron Roasted New Potatoes